India is a country of festivals, especially in Bengal, where the saying "Twelve Months with Thirteen Parbo" is a familiar theme.

 time of day or night, Durga Puja is incomplete without pandal hopping.

-Getting into your
+Getting into your traditional clothes

 Sarees